-This was one of my biggest takeaways, and one I’ve previously written about, from the 2017 Global Peter Drucker Forum: all too often empathy is a missing piece in today’s business leadership, and that effect is only exacerbated by further digital disruption.
+This was one of my biggest takeaways from the 2017 Global Peter Drucker Forum: all too often empathy is a missing piece in today’s business leadership, and that effect is only exacerbated by further digital disruption.
 For as much as innovative technologies can create new economic value in the grand scheme of things, we can’t ever forget that people are at the heart of every business.
 And it’s incumbent on leaders and innovators to bend technology in a way that ultimately benefits those people – both customers and workers.

 Check out my first post, on the difference between entrepreneurs and inventors and emphasizing the ability to build organizations and scalability as a key plank of innovation.